 4. Don’t just track comments, track conversation rate

 Your conversation rate is the ratio of comments per post to the number of overall followers (or Page Likes).
-You can do this for one of your social networks in particular, or all of them.
-This helps you determine how much of your audience is compelled to add their voice to the content you post on social.
+You can do this for one of your social networks in particular, or for all of them.
+It helps you determine how much of your audience is compelled to add their voice to the content you post on social.

 5. Don’t just track likes, track applause rate